 Class members must meet the following criteria:

-- They are identified on the settlement class list prepared by Bayhealth Medical Center Inc.
+- They settlement class list prepared by Bayhealth Medical Center Inc. identifies them.

-- They resided in the United States at the time of the data breach discovered by Bayhealth in July 2024, and received notice from Bayhealth that their personal information may have been involved in the data breach.
+- They resided in the United States at the time of the data breach Bayhealth discovered in July 2024.

 How much is the settlement payment?

-- Reimbursement for out-of-pocket losses: Class members can claim up to $5,000 for documented, unreimbursed expenses that are fairly traceable to the data breach.
-This may include monetary losses due to identity theft or fraud, fees for credit monitoring services purchased after July 31, 2024, cost of freezing/unfreezing credit reports and expenses such as notary and copying.
+- Reimbursement for out-of-pocket losses: Class members can submit a claim for up to $5,000 for documented, unreimbursed expenses that are fairly traceable to the data breach.
+This may include monetary losses due to identity theft or fraud, fees for credit monitoring services purchased after July 31, 2024, costs for freezing/unfreezing and obtaining credit reports and expenses such as notary and copying.

 How to claim a class action rebate

-To claim a settlement payment, class members can file a claim online or download the PDF claim form to print and mail to the settlement administrator.
+Class members can file a claim online or download the PDF claim form to print, complete and mail to the settlement administrator.

-Claims must be submitted online or postmarked by April 20, 2026.
+Class members must submit claims online or postmark them by April 20, 2026.

 Required proof and claim information

-- Out-of-pocket losses claims require supporting documentation, which may include receipts, invoices, bank or credit card statements showing unreimbursed fees or fraudulent charges, police report and other proof of identity theft or fraud.
+- Out-of-pocket losses claims require supporting documentation, which may include receipts, invoices, bank or credit card statements showing unreimbursed fees or fraudulent charges, police reports and other proof of identity theft or fraud.

 Payout options